|Capital||None (Vanduul are nomads)|

 The UEE abandoned the Virgil System after the Vanduul attacked Virgil I, bombarding and "harvesting" the planet, leaving it inhospitable.
 In these events, millions of civilians on Virgil died as the UEE retreated from the system.

 After the end of the Messer Era, the new Imperator attempted to stop the violence and open diplomatic relations with the Vanduul, inviting them to take part in the ARK Program (2806 ff).
 These negotiations failed.

-The political system of the Vanduul has been described as a meritocracy (the political philosophy in which power and wealth is given to the most talented members of a society).
+The political system of the Vanduul has been described as a meritocracy, the political philosophy in which power and wealth are given to the most talented members of a society.

 The disparate structure of the Vanduul civilization makes it nearly impossible to negotiate with the species as a whole, but none of the individual clans has offered anything but hostility.